12 Insurance Terms All Small Business Owners Should Know

 September 30, 2015

-4. Business owner insurance A business owner policy covers the equipment you need to do your work.
+A business owner's policy covers the equipment you need to do your work.
 If you are a photographer, for example, a business owner policy would cover your cameras, developing or printing equipment and computers.
 This type of policy often includes business interruption coverage, which pays you for the revenue you lose if your equipment is stolen or damaged, until it can be replaced.

-9. Certificate of insurance Certificate of insurance, sometimes called a ‘cert’ is proof that you have insurance for your business.
+Certificate of insurance, sometimes called a ‘cert’ or 'COI,' is proof that you have insurance for your business.
 The cert shows what type of insurance you have, the limits and deductibles, the name of the insured, the name of the issuer and the effective dates of your policy.